SyFlores/Crime_Victimization_and_the_Stock_Market/README.md

 ## Body

 ### Data
-1)Bureau of Justice National Crime Victimization Survey (NCVS) API 2)Dow JOnes Industrial Average Data from Yahoo Finance DJI Open, High, Low, Close and Volume data for each day since 1993 Chosen datasets are from well-established sources.
+1. Bureau of Justice National Crime Victimization Survey (NCVS) API
+2. Dow Jones Industrial Average Data from Yahoo Finance DJI Open, High, Low, Close and Volume data for each day since 1993 Chosen datasets are from well-established sources.
 Both govwrnment crime datat and stock results have been documented extensively throughout the years.
 These data sources are reliable and easily obtainable

 ### Methodology
-1)Importing Data
+1. Importing Data
-2)Data Exploration
+2. Data Exploration
-3)Data Cleaning throughout the EDA process
+3. Data Cleaning throughout the EDA process
-+++ Data Cleaning Process Discription, Creating New Data Frames Process Discription 4)Plotting was created using matplotlib notebook and matplotlib inline
++++ Data Cleaning Process Description, Creating New Data Frames Process Discription
+4. Plotting was created using matplotlib notebook and matplotlib inline

 ### Analysis
 Research Questions include:
-1)Does the performance of the stock market correlate with crime in the United States?
+1. Does the performance of the stock market correlate with crime in the United States?
-2)Are certain age groups more likely to be victims of certain crimes?
+2. Are certain age groups more likely to be victims of certain crimes?
-3)Have victimization rates changed over time?
+3. Have victimization rates changed over time?

 ### Results
-**Research results and further reasearch development:
+**Research results and further reasearch development:**
 From what we are able to see, in years where the DJI had a poor performance, victimization rates showed increases at times for the following year for ages 34 to 49
 While not apparent as to how these may be related, it suggest sufficient evidence between the two variables to warrant further investigation
 Supplemental data sources would be required to properly assess these trends among the observed demographics